kamrul2107102/EdTechBD-d/FEATURES.md

 # AI Powered LMS — Core Features

-This file is an authoritative, repo-checked list of the core features implemented (or clearly planned) in this project.
-Each feature includes short descriptions and direct file references where the feature is implemented or used.

 ---

 ## Table of Contents

 - [Student (Learner) Features](#student-learner-features)
 - [Educator Features](#educator-features)
 - [Admin Features](#admin-features)